-Why You Need to Manage Stakeholder Expectations?
+Why do You need to Manage Stakeholder Expectations?

 For starters, expectation management in project management is all about communication.

-Around 57% of projects fail because the communication wasn’t up to standard; there wasn’t enough transparency on either end, client or project team.
+Around 57% of projects fail because the communication wasn’t up to standard; there wasn’t enough transparency on either end, client, or project team.